ali-fullstack-eng/ngx-xahi-exporter/README.md

 qrCode	string	(POS Only) Base64 image string for QR code. footerText	string	Text to display at the bottom of the page/receipt.
 🛡️ License
-MIT - Developed by Xahi Brand
+MIT - Developed by Xahi